Submit our quick form and get quotes now!

 Your kitchen floor comes up against all kinds of dirt, grime and wear and tear from heavy feet, falling pots and pans as well as spills from burning liquids.
-Thus, your kitchen floor must be tough enough to withstand all the various things that get thrown its way while still looking stylish and blending in with the overall decor of your home.
+Thus, your kitchen floor must be tough enough to withstand all the various things that get thrown its way, while still looking stylish and blending in with the overall decor of your home.

 Luckily, the market is filled with various kitchen flooring options for every style and taste, and the majority are made to endure the ravages of time and the harsh conditions of the kitchen.
 We’ve picked out a list of the 8 best materials on the market, so read on ahead for some advice if you’re considering a kitchen floor renovation project.

 Hardwood is an obvious and popular choice for the kitchen floors of any home.
 It is an incredibly durable material and works best in kitchens that have an open floor plan.
 This material does not date, and a style of wood can be found to match any taste.
-Not only does hardwood look good, and remain durable, but it is low maintenance in terms of upkeep and cleaning.
+Not only does hardwood look good and remain durable, but it is low maintenance in terms of upkeep and cleaning.

-The main downside to hardwood is the price, this kitchen flooring material is not cheap and would not be recommended for the homeowner who is faint of heart.
+The main downside to hardwood is the price: this kitchen flooring material is not cheap and would not be recommended for the homeowner who is faint of heart.
 However, engineered wood is an excellent option for kitchens, as it is backed by layers of inexpensive plywood and won’t cost as much as the real thing.

-Though Vinyl used to get a bad rep, with the help of expanding technologies, it’s reputation has greatly improved over the years, and for good reason!
+Though vinyl used to get a bad rep, with the help of expanding technologies, it’s reputation has greatly improved over the years, and for good reason!
 Vinyl continues to update its image, as it can now be made to mimic the look of more expensive flooring materials, such as hardwood or stone.

-However, the downsides of working with vinyl include the potential of trapping dirt and moisture underneath the surface, which if undetected can lead to a real headache as well as a complete renovation project.
-Further, vinyl wears easily, although a wear layer can be added that helps resist scratches and surface marks from forming.
+However, the downsides of working with vinyl include the potential of trapping dirt and moisture underneath the surface, which, if undetected, can lead to a real headache as well as a complete renovation project.
+Furthermore, vinyl wears easily, although a wear layer can be added that helps resist scratches and surface marks from forming.

 Ceramic tiles are the toughest type of flooring on the market.
 They are a popular choice for homeowners, as they mimic the look of stone at a fraction of the cost.
-When made, ceramic tiles are fired at extremely high temperatures to produce a durable and stain resistant surface that is impervious to moisture.
+When made, ceramic tiles are fired at extremely high temperatures to produce a durable and stain-resistant surface that is impervious to moisture.

 Some of the cons of having a tile kitchen floor include grout lines, as the tiny spaces between tiles are often difficult to clean.
 Also, tiles have the potential to shatter easily if heavy dishware is accidentally dropped.
 If you’re a klutz in the kitchen, this option may be best suited for your bathroom!